ExaDev/exadev.github.io/content/projects/Breadboard/Phase 2/OpenAlex.md

   - OpenAlex
   - toolworker
 created: 2024-05-30T11:45:43
-modified: 2024-06-19T15:14:01
+modified: 2024-06-19T15:16:28
 ---

-The Open Alex Entity Search Results Board is a simple and efficient tool within the Breadboard web ecosystem.
-It queries the Open Alex API to provide a list of entities related to a given search term.
+The OpenAlex Entity Search Results Board is a simple and efficient tool within the Breadboard web ecosystem.
+It queries the OpenAlex API to provide a list of entities related to a given search term.
 This documentation will guide you through the board's functionality, configuration options, and underlying components.

 ![](https://youtu.be/HXbsFOdww-I)

 ## Features

-- **Entity Type Selection:** A drop-down list of Open Alex entity types allows users to choose the type of entities they want to search and receive.
+- **Entity Type Selection:** A drop-down list of OpenAlex entity types allows users to choose the type of entities they want to search and receive.
 - **Pagination Control:** Users can specify the number of pages to return and the number of results per page.
 - **Field Selection:** Users can select specific fields for the entities to determine which details are returned in the search results.
 - **Search Term Input:** The search term can be customised, and by using double quotes, users can ensure exact matches for their queries.